-Students who have been dismissed because of academic ineligibility may reapply for graduate admission.
-The following policies apply to graduate non-degree and graduate degree students applying to the same or a new graduate program.
+Students who have been dismissed because of academic ineligibility may reapply for graduate admission (see "Application for Readmission Fee").
+The following policies apply to graduate non-degree and graduate degree students applying to the same or a new graduate program after academic dismissal.
 Students wishing to be readmitted following a dismissal must wait at least one year before applying.
 (One year is defined as two semesters or one semester and one summer session.)
 During this period, they are ineligible for admission to any program at Winthrop University.